RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 For now, we will give you the bare bones here to get you started.

-This website, ``restcountries.eu`` provides an interface where we can get data from their site rather than a web page.
+This website, ``restcountries.eu``, provides an interface where we can get data from their site rather than a web page.
 It is really important that when you think of a web API, you understand how to ask it for the data that you want.
 For our purposes, we are going to use ``/rest/v2/alpha/XXX``.
 Let's take a look at what this means.